WHAT IS HAND ECZEMA?

 Antibiotics are sometimes needed if infection develops, and most infections are caused by staph.

-Toctino® (alitretinoin) is a new oral retinoid.
+Toctino® (alitretinoin) is an oral retinoid.
 A once daily treatment, it is available for patients suffering from severe symptoms that never go away completely or keep coming back even after using potent topical steroids.
 Research has demonstrated significant clinical improvement in patients with chronic hand eczema, especially for the variant known as hyperkeratotic dermatitis.
 Side-effects include headache and flushing.
 Some patients are not suitable candidates for alitretinoin.
 Speak with your doctor about this treatment.

-Strict pregnancy prevention is required 1 month before, during, and for 1 month after treatment with alitretinoin for women of child bearing potential due to the teratogenicity of the product (the product can cause birth defects).
+IMPORTANT NOTE: Strict pregnancy prevention is required 1 month before, during, and for 1 month after treatment with alitretinoin for women of child bearing potential due to the teratogenicity of the product (the product can cause birth defects).
 Never share your prescription of Toctino® and speak with your doctor about whether this treatment is right for you.